SC tourist attractions should be allowed to re-open this weekend, advisory group recommends

 "Why is that important for this weekend?
 We had a large crowd on the Grand Strand," he said, noting their options were extremely limited, as even hotel swimming pools were closed to guests.

-Beach towns in Charleston County were also swamped on the first Saturday in two months visitors could return.
+Beach towns in Charleston County also were swamped last weekend after removing roadblocks that barred visitors.

-Under guidelines Gov. Henry McMaster announced last week, communal swimming pools — whether at a hotel, condo building or YMCA — could let swimmers dive in Monday.
+Under guidelines McMaster announced last week, communal swimming pools — whether at a hotel, condo building or YMCA — could let swimmers dive-in Monday.

 Opening up attractions too for the holiday weekend would "relieve pressure" on the beaches, Parrish told the task force McMaster created for recommending how to safely reopen the state's economy.